bennettslin/yearlings_bobtail_app/refactorNotes.md

     LeftShelf (do with overviewToggle, dotsToggle, and scoresTips) DotsSlideToggle
     OverviewToggle
-Nav (Need to consider last title margin, panels, and consolidate responsive) Overview (Waiting on overview in phone and heightless.)
+Nav (Need to consider last title margin, panels, and consolidate responsive, nav button sizing and panels.)
+Overview (Waiting on overview in phone and heightless.)
 Players (/)
 Popup (Waiting on popup rework to finalise.)